Naaafis/HealthCare-Application/README.md

 To view messages between two users the following parameters need to be specified: sender_name, recipient_name

 ChatAPI use instrucitons:

-To deploy API, cd into chat-flask-project and run the following commands: pip install pipenv pipenv --three pipenv install flask
+To deploy API, cd into chat-flask-project and run the following commands:
+- pip install pipenv
+- pipenv --three
+- pipenv install pymongo
+- pipenv install "pymongo[srv]"
+- pipenv install flask
-./bootstrap.sh
+- ./bootstrap.sh

 take note of the http link running the API